iEmmanuel104/Auto-Approval-Telegram-Bot/ADMIN_GUIDE.md

 **Follow-ups not sending:**
 - Check if scheduler is running (should see "Scheduler started" in logs)
 - Verify MongoDB connection is working
+- For testing: Bot checks every 30 seconds, so follow-ups may take up to 30 seconds to send
+- For production: Consider changing scheduler interval to `IntervalTrigger(minutes=10)`

 **Environment variables not loading:**
 - Make sure `.env` file is in the same directory as `bot.py`